Ammonite - Ammonoidea -

 Ammonite is generally known as an index fossil of the Mesozoic era.
 But the subclass Ammonoidea already appeared in the Devonian period of the Paleozoic era 1).

-Ammonites are resemble to the extant marine mollusc of the cephalopod subclass Nautiloidea (e.g. nautilus), but the ammonites are a group of the subclass Ammonoidea in the class Cephalopoda, and are more closely related to the subclass Coleoidea (e.g. octopuses, squids, cuttlefishes) 1).
+Ammonites are resemble to the extant marine mollusc of the cephalopod subclass Nautiloidea (e.g. nautilus), but they are a group of the subclass Ammonoidea in the class Cephalopoda, and are more closely related to the subclass Coleoidea (e.g. octopuses, squids, cuttlefishes) 1).

 The suture pattern of ammonoids which is seen radially on the shell is used for identification of the species 1).

 - Digital Atlas of Ancient Life (Paleontological Research Instituition) - Ammonoidea -